OpenMendel/MendelGWAS.jl/index.md

      julia> cd("~/path/to/data/files/")

-Finally, to run the analysis using the parameters in the control file Control_file.txt use the command:
+Finally, to run the analysis using the parameters in your Control file, for example, Control_file.txt, use the command:

      julia> GWAS("Control_file.txt")